 A favorite pastime of Americans since basically 1976, from critics to the average viewer, is to complain, almost always unfairly, about Saturday Night Live.
-The cast, the quality of the sketches, the hosts, the musical acts, the politics — everything gets complained about, usually simultaneously.
-If the show actually sucked you’d think people would stop watching and, you know, talking about it.
+The cast, the quality of the sketches, the hosts, the musical acts, the Weekend Update anchors, the network NBC in general, the politics — everything gets complained about, usually simultaneously.
+If the late-night comedy show actually sucked you’d think people would stop watching it and, you know, talking about it.

 The point is, it’s becoming ever rarer that SNL puts out sketches or has moments that most people agree on — this despite Saturday Night Live low key being one of the more politically balanced comedy shows on television.
 (Yeah, they still lean left.
 So do 99% of your favorite artists.
 It comes with the territory.
 At least they make a real, quality effort.)

-This week, though, SNL had another great political moment as well as two genuinely hilarious sketches.
-The first was their tribute to recently deceased former president George H.W.
-Bush, who was famously impersonated on the show during his presidency by former cast member Dana Carvey.
-Bush was also maybe the most gracious president about being impersonated.
-He saw comedy and the mockery of those in power as vital to a healthy democracy.
-Bush appreciated Carvey’s work so much that he invited the comedian to the White House and the two became friends who spoke and corresponded a lot over the years.
+This week, though, SNL had another great political moment.
+Their tribute to then-recently deceased former president George H.W.
+Bush, who was famously impersonated on the show during his presidency by former cast member and comedian Dana Carvey.
+Bush Sr. was maybe the most gracious president ever about his SNL impersonation.
+(And Carvey’s Bush impression, which always drew a lot of laughs, was definitely not always flattering.)
+The 41st President saw comedy and the mockery of those in power as vital to a healthy democracy.

 So at the end of that week’s Weekend Update, co-hosts Colin Jost and Michael Che took a moment to pay tribute to the late president with a tribute to George H.W.
 Bush and condolences to the Bush family.

 Bush Liked Carvey’s Impression So Much the Pair Became Friends